rwolande/Snrlax/README.md

 - In the event a `JSONArray` is returned from your API at the root level, the body will have 1-root key: "data", which will map to your array values.

 - At least one key will always be included in Underlying data will be found at the root level.
-This minimizes much of the 'Swift Optional Dance' which also keeping your data concise and most easily processed.
+This minimizes much of the 'Swift Optional Dance' while also keeping your data concise and most easily processed.

 Finally, an actually practical implementation of `successful_query()`
 ```swift